Tulugaak/Tulugaak/README.md

 Welcome!

-programming student by day, touhou fan by night
+programming student by day; touhou fan by night
 <!--
 **Tulugaak/Tulugaak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.